-At Plat I Reservoir, we saw 19 species, of which 9 were new for the day.
+At Plat I Reservoir, we saw 19 species, of which nine were new for the day.
 The standouts were definitely the Peregrine Falcon perched in one of the dead trees on the opposite side, a flock of killdeer flying close by, the 10 White Pelicans, and a close visual of a Western Meadowlark that we had heard at both locations.

-As Bill and Nancy Fuller summed up after the trip was over, “it felt so good being out in the field again with old friends and meeting new people as well.
+As Bill and Nancy Fuller summed up after the trip was over, “It felt so good being out in the field again with old friends and meeting new people as well.
 Also, a thank you to the weather gods!”